Acknowledging & Celebrating: Female Leaders and Diversity Champions at Digital Nova Scotia’s 3rd Digital Diversity Awards

 Winner: Harbr – An owner-oriented construction tech platform based in Halifax

 “Since 1843 women have led major advances in programming and software development, yet today women still represent less than 25% of the industry.
 Our awards were established to address the gender gap, and actively promote role models and champions of diversity in our ICT sector.
-We firmly believe that a more diverse sector, workforce and community will result in a more productive and prepared country overall” says Ulrike Bahr-Gedalia, President and CEO, Digital Nova Scotia.
+We firmly believe that a more diverse sector, workforce and community will result in a more productive and prepared country overall” says Ulrike Bahr-Gedalia, former President and CEO, Digital Nova Scotia.
 “Our award recipients are change-makers and leaders in gender diversity, and they continue to showcase the magnitude of opportunities that exist within Nova Scotia’s fastest growing industry, and beyond.
 ICT is a global industry after all.”